beta-j/Bandit-Wargame-Writeup/Levels/Level24 -> Level25.md

 #
 ## PROCEDURE : ##

+In this task we will perform a very basic form of a *brute-force* attack.
+This is an attempt at cracking a password or pin by trying all possible different combinations.
+So for example if we need to crack a two-digit code we can try all combinations from `00`, `01`, `02`, all the way up to `99` until we find the right one.
+Similarly for a two-character code we can try `aa`, `ab`, `ac`, etc up to `zz`.

+Let's start off this task by opening a connection on `localhost` to port `30002` using `nc` and seeing exactly what the service is expecting to receive:

 ```console
 bandit24@bandit:/tmp/myscript$ nc localhost 30002
 I am the pincode checker for user bandit25.
 Please enter the password for user bandit24 and the secret pincode on a single line, separated by a space.